 Gas stoves (propane, white gas, etc...) with sufficient fuel for cooking are required on all trips.
 Charcoal briquettes may be used for cooking.
 Wood fires may be used only for warmth or aesthetics.
 From March 1 through October 31, all wood MUST be carried into the canyon from an outside source.
 From November 1 through the end of February, driftwood from along beaches may be used for warming and aesthetic fires.
-Wood must not be pre-collected for use after February.
 Gathering of wood from any standing or on-site fallen trees, dead or alive, is prohibited.
 All wood fires must be contained in a metal fire pan measuring 300 square inches; the lip of the pan must be 3 inches high on all sides.
 Fire pans must be elevated using manufactured legs (not rocks, empty cans, etc.).
 Charcoal briquettes may be contained in fire pans 12 inches x 12 inches x 3 inches.
 All ash and fire residue must be carried out of the canyon.
+Trips launching from November 1 through the end of February must carry an approved fire pan.
+For the rest of the year, fire pans are required only on trips utilizing charcoal or wood fires.
 Wood or charcoal fires are not allowed outside of the river corridor beaches.
 Fire blankets are required for use under the fire pan for all charcoal and wood fires.
-Fire blankets must be approximately 60 x 72 inches and in good condition.
-Fire pans and fire blankets are required on all trips utilizing charcoal or wood fires and on all trips launching from November 1 through the end of
+Fire blankets must be approximately 60 x 72 inches.